outdreamer/build-a-cure/docs/tasks/ideas.md

     - monopolistic products/industries/rules/priorities
       - products/industries/rules/priorities that can compete with, control, or replace all others

+  - to do: test 'path integral' concept for space-time positioning to identify path types (incentivized, adjacent, etc) once various interfaces are applied

   - nn with every core structure & every problem type embedded & accessible from any position, formatted as filters

   - problem types